 The tour got more interesting when we tried the delicious cazón de adobo (dogfish shark), in the south they cook it with garlic, oregano, cumin and vinegar marinated dogfish shark.
 This dish is religiously eaten during Seville's renowned Feria de Abril (April Fair or Spring Fair), which due to the hefty demand at the city fair, many people rather have a plate at their local freiduriá, so they don't need to cue up at the event.
 A freiduriá can be best described as a café with mostly fried food and wine, the Spanish version of fast food.
 We tried a dry manzanilla wine with the food, this type of fino sherry is originally made around the port of Sanlúcar de Barrameda, in the province of Cádiz.
 In Spanish, chamomile tea is called "manzanilla", and thus this wine gets the name because the wine's flavour is said to be reminiscent of such tea.

 After a couple of more stops around the old quarter, we finished the tour at our favourite confectionery shop La Campana.
 This is a very unique establishment, with a vibrant terrace that faithfully respects the primitive image of its foundation since 1885.
 There was a large selection of meringues, polvorón cakes, almond tongues, Sevillian yolks, etc. which are some of La Campana's most traditional sweets.
 Seasonal items such as torrijas, roscos de kings and panellets are also very popular here.

 Devour Seville has made the tour very exciting by encouraging us to try exquisite food and wine, in addition to explaining to us the ingredients and where the products come from.
 We got to meet locals who keep traditions alive in the city, and were happy to learn of dozens of new places to eat and visit in Seville.
 Discovering the city like an insider lets you engage with the locals and support iconic family-run taverns (some more than 100 years old!).
 We will definitely be planning another walking food tour with them as they host in other cities in Spain: Madrid, Barcelona and Malaga.
-For these destinations, you may visit their website www.devourspain.com.
+For these other destinations, you may visit their website www.devourspain.com.